 Two words: index funds.

-Those looking to reel in bigger fish, meanwhile, might opt for Vanguard 500 Index
+Those looking to reel in growthier fish, meanwhile, might opt for the same shop's Russell 1000 Growth Index (IWF), which sports IBM

 No matter which kind of fund you choose, the bottom line with the no-brainer approach is this: If you do wait until the last minute and find you need to write an IRA investment check in a hurry, you could do worse than an index pick.